tourhunter-com/help-tourhunter-com/_articles-en/how_to_setup_languages_for_a_tour.md

 ### **Step 14**

-At the “Booking Info” step set up a language for custom fields in the "Booking Details" section.
+Set up a language for custom fields in the "Booking Details" section at the “Booking Info” step.

 Click on the “+ Select Booking Details” button.
 And then click on the “+ New Field” button for add new custom field with translation or click on "Edit" icon for add translation for existing one.